nwunderly/aionasa/docs/epic.rst

 Example Code
 ------------

-This is a sample script that will print out some data on
+This is a sample script that will print out some data on all images from the most recent available date.

 .. code-block:: python